mainmatter/100-exercises-to-learn-rust/book/src/08_futures/03_runtime.md

 ## Implications

 `tokio::spawn` is flavor-agnostic: it'll work no matter if you're running on the multithreaded or current-thread runtime.
-The downside is that the signature assume the worst case (i.e. multithreaded) and is constrained accordingly:
+The downside is that the signature assumes the worst case (i.e. multithreaded) and is constrained accordingly:

 ```rust